DUB - ORD

 The average price of all round-trip flights from Dublin to Chicago O'Hare Intl Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Dublin to Chicago O'Hare Airport, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Mondays and the most expensive ones on Sundays.
+When flying from Dublin to Chicago O'Hare Airport, you should consider leaving on a Tuesday and avoid Mondays if you are looking for the best rates.
+For your return to Dublin, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Dublin to Chicago O'Hare Intl Airport?